Comparing Shift Technologies (SFT) & The Competition

-Shift Technologies (NASDAQ: SFT) is one of 30 public companies in the “Automotive dealers & gasoline service stations” industry, but how does it compare to its rivals?
-We will compare Shift Technologies to similar companies based on the strength of its dividends, analyst recommendations, risk, earnings, institutional ownership, valuation and profitability.
+Shift Technologies (NASDAQ: SFT) is one of 30 public companies in the “Automotive dealers & gasoline service stations” industry, but how does it contrast to its competitors?
+We will compare Shift Technologies to similar companies based on the strength of its analyst recommendations, valuation, profitability, risk, earnings, dividends and institutional ownership.

+This table compares Shift Technologies and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of recent recommendations for Shift Technologies and its rivals, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Shift Technologies and its competitors, as reported by MarketBeat.

 |Sell Ratings